paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

   (D) A designee of the Assistant Secretary of the Navy for Research, Development, and Acquisition.

-  (E) A designee of the Assistant Secretary of the Air Force for Acquisition.
+  (E) A designee of the Assistant Secretary of the Air Force for Acquisition.11 See Change of Name note below.

 **(b) Duties.—** In addition to other matters assigned to it by the Secretary of Defense, the Board shall—